stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 file).
 For completeness, the :py:meth:`DataFile.column` method also allows one to pass slices to select columns and should do the expected thing.

-There are a couple of convenient short cuts/ Firstly the *floormod* operator // is an alias for the :py:meth:`DataFile.column` method and secondly for working with cases where the column headers are not the same as the names of any of the attributes of the :py:class:`DataFile` object::
+There are a couple of convenient short cuts.
+Firstly the *floormod* operator // is an alias for the :py:meth:`DataFile.column` method and secondly for working with cases where the column headers are not the same as the names of any of the attributes of the :py:class:`DataFile` object::